omicsEye/seqSight/README.md

 ## Tutorials for distance calculation ##

-_omeClust_ is a genric tools and users can calculate a distance matrix using any appropriate method for their omics data and provide it as the input to _omeClust_.
+_deepStrain_ is a genric tools and users can calculate a distance matrix using any appropriate method for their omics data and provide it as the input to _omeClust_.
 Here we provide methods for several **omics** applications.

 ### Distance between sequencing alignments ###